Are You a Dummy? Don't Be.

 You're a smarty if you realize that Disability Retirement can end up being one of the best financial investments in your life.
 That's because the several thousand dollars you will pay a lawyer will net you a yearly income of roughly half your salary until age 62.
 Plus, you can go out and work at another job for which you are not disabled (your new job can't pay more than 79.9999% of your old job's rate of basic pay).

-Example: Charlie Chocolate needed Disability Retirement for a progressive nerve disease.
+Example: Wilbur Wiseguy needed Disability Retirement for a progressive nerve disease.
 He thought, "I'm a smart cookie, I'll just read Harvey's blog and do it all myself."
-Charlie did a great job getting fired, filled out all his forms, got his medical records and a statement from his doctor, and filed for Disability Retirement.
+Wilbur did a great job getting fired, filled out all his forms, got his medical records and a statement from his doctor, and filed for Disability Retirement.
 But he was denied!
 OPM said his condition wasn't so severe that he couldn't be accommodated.
 OPM also told him he had the right to reconsideration.

-Solution: Charlie Chocolate finally wised up and got a lawyer, and lucky for him.
-The lawyer looked at his application and said, "That's a nowhere physician's statement.
-We don't fix this, we don't win."
-Charlie Chocolate was confused, he thought a doctor's letter could only be written by a doctor.
+Solution: Wilbur Wiseguy finally smartened up and got a lawyer, and lucky for him.
+The lawyer looked at his application and said, "That's a useless physician's statement.
+If we don't fix this, you won't win."
+Wilbur Wiseguy was confused, he thought a doctor's letter could only be written by a doctor.
 How could that be fixed?
 Well, if he was a smarty, he'd know that lawyers always have their tricks.
-Mr. Chocolate should have known that his lawyer was going to sweet talk the physician and help write the letter with him, to make sure it was perfect.
+Mr. Wiseguy should have known that his lawyer was going to sweet talk the physician and help write the letter with him, to make sure it was perfect.

-But lawyers also have their fees, and Charlie was out of money.
-Lucky for Charlie Chocolate, there are lawyers who will take contingency fees based on a percentage of any back annuity owed them by OPM when they win, and not charge a fee up front.
+But lawyers have their fees, and Wilbur was out of money.
+Lucky for him, there are lawyers who will take contingency fees based on a percentage of any back annuity owed them by OPM when they win, and not charge a fee up front.

 You're a smarty if you recognize there is more to a Physician's Statement than medical gobbledygook.